johanstenberg92/Funkis/README.md

-# IronJS
+# Funkis

 [![Stories in Ready](https://badge.waffle.io/johanstenberg92/IronJS.svg?label=ready&title=Ready)](http://waffle.io/johanstenberg92/IronJS)

 ## Introduction
-IronJS aims to run Javascript on the CLR using the Dynamic Language Runtime.
+Funkis is a functional and dynamic language running on the CLR using the DLR.

 This project is, for now, meant to only be a toy/learning project - the "wheel" is re-invented multiple times.
 If looking for inspiration for your own compiler project, please browse the source code and the accompanying tests for inspiration.
 You could also take a look at a "compiler-compiler" such as ANTLR to automagically generate a scanner, lexer and parser for your grammar instead.

 ### Waffle Throughput Graph

 [![Throughput Graph](https://graphs.waffle.io/johanstenberg92/IronJS/throughput.svg)](https://waffle.io/johanstenberg92/IronJS/metrics/throughput)

-## Language Features Supported
+## Language Specification
-Initially, only a small subset of javascript will be supported.
+Initially only an EBNF-grammar will be supported, later maybe a standard library will be written.

-### BNF-grammar
+### EBNF-grammar
 `ident` and `number` are defined implicitly.
 Only integers are supported.

 ```